 4) If you are transferring your benefits from another school, you will need to file a VA form 22-1995 (veterans) or 22-5495 (dependents) with our office.
 Forms can be downloaded from under the “Benefits and Forms” section.

 5) Complete your Intent to Enroll or Acceptance of Admissions online and sign-up for an orientation.

 6) Fill out a Student Responsibility Agreement Form so that you can register for classes and defer payment of tuition until your VA benefits are processed.

 SF State grants college credit for military experience.
 If you have served at least one year of active duty service, you can receive 6 units of elective credit and fulfill the Lifelong Learning Development (LLD) GE requirement.
 You will also be given first-day priority registration starting your 2nd semester whether or not you receive VA educational benefits and while you remain a matriculated or continuing student (does not include registration through College of Extended Learning).
 If you attend orientation during your first semester, you will be allowed to register for full-time enrollment as opposed to only 8 units.

 Under Ch.
 33, you can be reimbursed for certain national exams needed for admissions.
-These include SAT, ACT, GMAT, LSAT, and others but does not include the ELM or EPT.
+These include SAT, ACT, GMAT, LSAT, and others.

 You must either apply to another institution or you might be able to take classes through Open University to complete needed requirements for admissions.
 Contact our office for further advising.